manuelelelel/project6/abgabe/README.md

 # Benchmark script to run all scripts — `stencil_bench.py`

 With this script we wanted to simplify the analysis.
-Here you run your drivers (NumPy / Numba / Torch / JAX) for a set of grid sizes many times, parse the printed runtimes, and produce:
+Here we run our drivers (NumPy / Numba / Torch / JAX) for a set of grid sizes many times, parse the printed runtimes, and produce:
 - a JSON file with every measurement,
 - a boxplot per framework (runtime per gridpoint vs working-set size),
 - a summary file with the arguments you used.